- Alternative & Natural Medicine

 Pill Identifier Tools & Information

-It is understandable you will want to find out more information about the pill, and the possible long-term effects, especially if someone you know could be taking them without your knowledge, or should be taking them but have lost it.
+It is understandable you will want to find out more information about the pill, and the possible long-term effects, especially if someone you know could be taking them without your knowledge, or they've been prescribed them but have lost it, knowingly, or unknowingly.

 - A tablet / pill / capsule you found could be 1, a pharmaceutical prescribed drug, 2, An over the counter medication from a pharmacist.
 3. A vitamin supplement.
 4, An Illegal drug, probably ecstasy.
 5. Sweets / candy / mints.
-Some sweets like M&Ms have details on them so its possible others have.
+Haribo and M&Ms have markings on them quite similar to drugs.
 6. Drugs to treat animals.
-7. It could be a drug you're familiar with, but another brand.
+7. It could even be a drug you know someone is already taking, but of another manufactures design/brand.
 8. it could be a fake counterfeit drug.
-Potentially dangerous and can be very harmful to use.
+Potentially dangerous and harmful to use.

 - Is it ecstasy?.
-This drug is not coated unlike medicinal drugs and is unprofessionally made and very fragile (can easily break apart).
+This drug is not coated unlike medicinal drugs and is not professionally made and very fragile (can easily break apart).

 - I have seen cases where sweets / candy / mints have been mistaken for pills.
 Like M&Ms, markings on sweets is quite common, so break it in half.
 Does it smell of mint?
 Is there chocolate inside?.

 - If you're still having problems, with the help of me and the drug identifier website, you can search for a drugs colour, shape and any marking on them.
-If you can't, you can then select which closely resemble the pill you are trying to identify. which could give you an idea of its use.
+If you can't, you can then select which closely resemble the pill you want to identify, and an idea of its use.

 Video: Pharmacology Drug Classification